I Sailed to Tahiti with an All Girl Crew

 I Sailed to Tahiti with an All Girl Crew is a 1969 American adventure comedy film directed and co-written by Richard L. Bare, starring Gardner McKay, Fred Clark, Pat Buttram, and Diane McBain.

 It was the last film for both McKay and Clark.

 Plot

-Gardner bets his friend Fred $20,000 that he can beat him in a boat race to Tahiti using an all-female crew.
-Gardner collects a crew including a murderess and a cocktail waitress.
+Terry (Gardner McKay) bets his friend Josh (Fred Clark) $20,000 that he can beat him in a boat race to Tahiti while using an all-female crew.
+Terry collects a crew including a murderess and a cocktail waitress.